Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Richmond upon Thames and are not the council.
 About us

-The Licensing Sub-Committee of Richmond upon Thames Council met on Tuesday 27 May 2025 to consider an application for a new premises licence for Clouded Connection at 8 Broad Street, Teddington.
-After hearing evidence and representations, the committee decided to refuse the licence application.
+The Licensing Sub-Committee of Richmond upon Thames Council met on Tuesday 27 May 2025 to consider an application for a new premises licence for Clouded Connection, located at 8 Broad Street, Teddington.
+After hearing representations from the applicant, residents, and councillors, the Sub-Committee decided to refuse the application.

 Attendees